-Bala Box Office Prediction (Day 1): Will Ayushmann Khurrana's Film Hit A Jackpot At Box Office?
+Bala Box Office Prediction (Day 1): Will Ayushmann Khurrana's Film Hit The Jackpot At The BO?

 Bala Opening Day Box Office Prediction

-Speaking about the first day box office collection, trade analyst Girish Johar pegged the film at Rs 8-10 crore.
+Speaking about the first-day box office collection, trade analyst Girish Johar pegged it to be around Rs 8-10 crore.

 The Performance Depends On The Word Of Mouth Too

-An Indian express report quoted the trade analyst as saying, "If the reviews are great it could make more than Rs 10-crore too.
+An Indian Express report quoted the trade analyst as saying, "If the reviews are great it could make more than Rs 10-crore too.
 But if reviews are bad it could do a little less on day one.
 But if all goes well it can easily make Rs 30 crore on the opening weekend."

 A Hit Show By Ayushmann Khurrana